-An SNMP community is a type of password used by the SNMP network management host and SNMP agents to ensure that only known and trusted hosts can send SNMP messages to and receive SNMP messages from each other.
-Every SNMP message includes a community name, so every message can be validated.
-There are three types of community names:
+An SNMP community is a type of password used by the SNMP network management host and SNMP agents to ensure that only known and trusted hosts can send SNMP messages to and receive SNMP

-Community name Description 1

-Read The network management host must use the correct read community name when asking your SNMP agent to send it information about your host.
-Write The network management host must use the correct write community name when asking your SNMP agent to change some characteristic about your configuration.
-Trap If certain events happen in your workstation (for example, when you reboot your host, or when a network management host sends an SNMP message that contains the wrong read or write community name), your SNMP agent sends a trap message to a network management host.
+Community name Description Read The network management host must use the correct read community name when asking your SNMP agent to send it information about your host.
+Write The network management host must use the correct write community name when asking your SNMP agent to change some characteristic about your configuration. Тгар If certain events happen in your workstation (for example, when you reboot your host, or when a network management host sends an SNMP message that contains the wrong read or write community name), your SNMP agent sends a trap message to a network management host.
 If your trap message is to be handled, the trap community name you send must match the name known to the target network management host.